 Frame Rates and Stability

 In Baldur's Gate 3, performance aligned more closely with expectations, showing only marginal gains over the standard 9950X3D.
 However, in Homeworld 3, the Dual Edition pulled ahead again, confirming that its balanced architecture helps in CPU-intensive scenarios.
+Interestingly, in Factorio, performance matched the standard 9950X3D exactly, indicating that extra cache isn't a silver bullet for every title.

 Content Creation: Where the Dual Edition Shines

+While gaming gains are encouraging, the 9950X3D2’s true value lies in productivity.
+In standard content creation benchmarks, the Dual Edition takes a small but consistent lead over the standard 9950X3D.
 Crucially, this gain is not due to the extra L3 cache, but rather the symmetrical and higher boost clocks across both CCDs.
-For professional content creators, even small time savings in rendering or encoding tasks can accumulate significantly over months of work, potentially offsetting the higher initial cost of the processor.
+For professional creators, these time savings in rendering or encoding can accumulate significantly over months of work.

 Power Consumption and Thermals